 In Fall 2013, Newmark opened a state-of-the-art educational facility in Scotch Plains, NJ, bringing both Newmark K-8 and High School together on a 5-acre campus.
 Now Dr. Peter and Ms. Allman could truly expand on their goal of providing an integrated education curriculum both in and out of the classroom.
 The new facility also featured a Teacher Training Institute to provide educators across the state an inside look at Newmark’s innovative approach to educating a broad spectrum of students.

 While students blossomed in the state-of-the-art facility and grounds, Dr. Peter and Ms. Allman were determined to expand on their vision for a structured outdoor learning space.
 In 2015, they launched a campaign to build an outdoor recreation space, turf field and sensory walking gardens.
-This coveted outdoor space continues to expand with a Memorial Garden in 2020.
+This coveted outdoor space continues to expand with a Remembrance Garden in 2020.

 “Our students truly benefit from connecting with nature; you can actually see a positive physical change take place when they are outside” said Dr. Peter.
 The NextMark Foundation was created in 2017 to support Newmark Education and Teacher Training.
 While Teacher Training has been a hallmark of Newmark since inception, a new Online Teacher Training Program on Student Mental Health Issues in the Classroom was launched in 2019, expanding educator training throughout the country.